Woollybear Festival

 The Woollybear Festival is held every Fall in downtown Vermilion, Ohio, on Lake Erie.
 The one-day, family event, which began in 1973, features a woolly bear costume contest in which children, even pets, are dressed up as various renditions of the woolly bear caterpillar.

 The festival is held every year around October 1 on a Sunday on which the Cleveland Browns either have an away game or are not playing.
 It is touted as the largest one-day festival in Ohio, with attendance over 100,000.

 History

-The festival is the brainchild of Dick Goddard, long-time weatherman at Cleveland's WJW-TV.
+The festival is the brainchild of the late Dick Goddard, the former long-time weatherman at Cleveland's WJW-TV.
 The Woolly Bear Caterpillar is similarly celebrated for its mythical association to winter forecasting.
 After the caterpillars' eggs hatch in fall, folklore suggests the severity of an upcoming winter can be gauged by observing the amount of black versus orange in the caterpillars' bands.

 Attracting 2,000 spectators in the first year, the number grew to an estimated 15,000 by the eighth festival and quickly overwhelmed the town of Birmingham.
 Of the 13 cities that expressed interest, organizers selected Vermilion as the new home.